 Corporate Social Responsibility and Sustainability

 The Volkswagen Group is committed to transparent and responsible corporate governance.
-The greatest challenge in implementing this across all levels and every step of the value chain is our complexity: with 12 brands, over 100 production locations and more than 590,000 employees, we are one of the largest companies in the world.
+Implementing this across all levels and every step of the value chain is a challenge: with twelve brands, 119 production locations and more than 610,000 employees, we are one of the world’s largest companies.

 Management and coordination

-The Volkswagen Group has established a clear management structure for coordinating CSR and sustainability.
-The supreme sustainability board is the Group Board of Management (Sustainability Board).
-It is regularly informed by the Group CSR & Sustainability steering group on the issues of corporate responsibility and sustainability.
+The Volkswagen Group has created a clear management structure for coordinating sustainability and CSR.
+Its highest committee is the Group Board of Management (Sustainability Board).
+It is regularly informed by the Group CSR & Sustainability steering group on the issues of sustainability and corporate responsibility.
 The Group CSR & Sustainability steering group’s members include executives from central Board of Management business areas and representatives of the Group Works Council and of the brands and regions.
 Among other things, the steering group makes decisions on the strategic sustainability goals, monitors the extent to which they are being met using management indicators, identifies key action areas and approves the sustainability report.

 Our Code of Conduct, which is applicable throughout the Group, provides guidance for our employees in the event of legal and ethical challenges in their daily work.
 It embodies the Group values of customer focus, top performance, creating value, renewability, respect, responsibility and sustainability.
 All employees are equally responsible for adhering to these principles.

 International conventions, regulations and internal rules are also key guidelines for our conduct.
-We also acknowledge our commitment to the “Declaration on Social Rights and Industrial Relationships at Volkswagen” (Volkswagen Social Charter), the Charter on Labor Relations and the Temporary Work Charter, all of which address fundamental human rights, labor standards and principles.
+Through the “Declaration on Social Rights and Industrial Relationships at Volkswagen” (Volkswagen Social Charter), the Charter on Labor Relations, the Charter on Temporary Work and the Charter on Vocational Education and Training, we also profess our commitment to fundamental human rights, labor standards and principles.

 Strategic stakeholder management

-We cannot guarantee success in the long term without knowing the expectations of our stakeholders or actively communicating with them.
+We cannot be successful in the long term without communicating with our stakeholders and knowing their expectations.
 As the complexity of the Volkswagen Group increases, so do the expectations of and our network of relationships with the various stakeholders.
-Our exchanges with them cover many aspects, ranging from expectation management to innovation momentum, down to identifying opportunities and risks.
-We are open to a constructive and equitable dialog where we learn from one another, but to which we can also contribute our own interests.
-Our goal is to agree on a common solution, but at the very least to gain a mutual understanding on our initial situation and positioning.
+Our communication with stakeholders therefore covers many aspects, ranging from expectation management to innovation momentum, to identifying opportunities and risks.
+We are open to a constructive and equitable dialog where we learn from one another.
+Our goal is to agree on a common solution, but at the very least each to gain a mutual understanding of the other’s initial situation and position.

-We publish information about the stakeholder dialogs in our annual sustainability report so that our interaction with stakeholders is understandable.
-Stakeholder management is steered and coordinated by the Group CSR & Sustainability steering group, the Group’s CSR project team, and the brand and regional project teams.
-Since we selectively choose relevant departments for the project teams, we are also able to respond to the many requirements of the stakeholders concerned within a short time.
+The insights we gain from dialog with our stakeholders are indispensable signposts and indicators of our Company’s future viability.
+We publish information about the stakeholder dialogs in our annual sustainability report so that our communication with stakeholders is understandable and transparent.
+Stakeholder management is steered and coordinated by the Group CSR & Sustainability steering committee, by the Group’s CSR project team and by the project teams of the brands and regions.
+For the project teams we have specifically selected representatives of the relevant specialist areas.
+This enables us to react quickly to the diverse requirements of stakeholders.

 Our stakeholder management consists of a variety of instruments: dialogs, workshops, symposiums, public debates, social media, questionnaires, evaluations and projects.
-In order to coordinate these activities at strategic level, we document them in an IT-based stakeholder management system that is individually tailored to the Volkswagen Group’s requirements.
-Since 2014, it has supported us in connecting the relevant stakeholders to the key issues for the Company.
+In order to systematically manage all these activities, we document them in an IT-based stakeholder management system.

 - the expectations of stakeholders,